tsawler/pasty/readme.md

 }
 ```

-When the above code runs, you have a variable named `p` of type *pasty.Pasty.
+When the above code runs, you have a variable named `p` of type `*pasty.Pasty`.
 With that variable, you can then
 generate and validate tokens:

 ```go